John Mercer Brooke: Later career

 As an expert in maritime surveys, he participated in exploratory missions in the Pacific.
 He served in the North Pacific Exploring and Surveying Expedition on the USS Vincennes and was in charge of the astronomical department.
 On his return to the United States, he worked with Commodore John Rodgers to prepare the official charts and records of the expedition.
 In 1858, he returned to sea on the USS Fenimore Cooper to map the topography of the north Pacific seafloor and to survey the east coast of Japan.
-After the Fenimore Cooper was wrecked in a typhoon off Yokohama in 1859, had a role in the counseling and instruction of officers of the nascent Japanese Navy and returned to the United States as a technical adviser aboard the Japanese steamer Kanrin Maru in February 1860.
+After the Fenimore Cooper was wrecked in a typhoon off Yokohama in 1859, he had a role in the counseling and instruction of officers of the nascent Japanese Navy and returned to the United States as a technical adviser aboard the Japanese steamer Kanrin Maru in February 1860.
 He was accompanied by Japanese representatives aboard the USS Powhatan.

 In 1861, Brooke resigned from the U.S. Navy to join the Confederate Navy.
 He was involved in the conversion of the frigate USS Merrimack into the ironclad CSS Virginia.
 He was also instrumental in the development of a new rifled gun for the Navy that became known as the Brooke rifle.
 In 1862, he was promoted to commander, and in 1863, to Chief of the Confederate Navy's Bureau of Ordnance and Hydrography, until the end of the war.
 He was instrumental in the organization and establishment of the Confederate States Naval Academy.

 After the war, he became a professor of physics and astronomy at the Virginia Military Institute, at Lexington, Virginia.
 He retired in Lexington in 1899.
 He died there in 1906 and is buried in its Oak Grove Cemetery.